plamarque/sphinx-poc/docs/PersonalApplications/Working-Wiki.rst

 |image0|

     .. note:: Your wiki page is private by default.
 This means only you and your administrator can access this via the link (``.../wiki/user/[username]``).
-However, if you have `made
-    public <#PLFUserGuide.WorkingWithWikis.ManagingContent.SpreadingContent.SharingLink.MakingPublic>`__
-    for your own wiki, anyone can access, read and edit it via the link.
+				However, if you have `made public <#PLFUserGuide.WorkingWithWikis.ManagingContent.SpreadingContent.SharingLink.MakingPublic>`__ for your own wiki, anyone can access, read and edit it via the link.

 .. |image0| image:: images/wiki/user_wiki.png
+:align:center